Tragedy of the commons: Non-governmental solution

 Similarly, geographer Douglas L. Johnson remarks that many nomadic pastoralist societies of Africa and the Middle East in fact "balanced local stocking ratios against seasonal rangeland conditions in ways that were ecologically sound", reflecting a desire for lower risk rather than higher profit; in spite of this, it was often the case that "the nomad was blamed for problems that were not of his own making and were a product of alien forces."
-Independently finding precedent in the opinions of previous scholars such as Ibn Khaldun as well as common currency in antagonistic cultural attitudes towards non-sedentary peoples, governments and international organizations have made use of Hardin's work to help justify restrictions on land access and the eventual sedentarization of pastoral nomads despite its weak empirical basis.
-Examining relations between historically nomadic Bedouin Arabs and the Syrian state in the 20th century, Dawn Chatty notes that "Hardin's argument was curiously accepted as the fundamental explanation for the degradation of the steppe land" in development schemes for the arid interior of the country, downplaying the larger role of agricultural overexploitation in desertification as it melded with prevailing nationalist ideology which viewed nomads as socially backward and economically harmful.
+Independently finding precedent in the opinions of previous scholars such as Ibn Khaldun as well as common currency in antagonistic cultural attitudes toward non-sedentary peoples, governments and international organisations have made use of Hardin's work to help justify restrictions on land access and the eventual sedentarization of pastoral nomads despite its weak empirical basis.
+Examining relations between historically nomadic Bedouin Arabs and the Syrian state in the 20th century, Dawn Chatty notes that "Hardin's argument was curiously accepted as the fundamental explanation for the degradation of the steppe land" in development schemes for the arid interior of the country, downplaying the larger role of agricultural overexploitation in desertification as it melded with prevailing nationalist ideology that viewed nomads as socially backward and economically harmful.

 Elinor Ostrom and her colleagues looked at how real-world communities manage communal resources, such as fisheries, land irrigation systems, and farmlands, and they identified a number of factors conducive to successful resource management.
 One factor is the resource itself; resources with definable boundaries (e.g. land) can be preserved much more easily.
 A second factor is resource dependence; there must be a perceptible threat of resource depletion, and it must be difficult to find substitutes.
 The third is the presence of a community; small and stable populations with a thick social network and social norms promoting conservation do better.
 A final condition is that there be appropriate community-based rules and procedures in place with built-in incentives for responsible use and punishments for overuse.
 When the commons is taken over by non-locals, those solutions can no longer be used.

 Many of the economic and social structures recommended by Ostrom coincide with the structures recommended by anarchists, particularly green anarchism.
-The largest contemporary societies that use these organizational strategies are the Rebel Zapatista Autonomous Municipalities and the Autonomous Administration of North and East Syria which have heavily been influenced by anarchism and other versions of libertarian and ecological socialism.
+The largest contemporary societies that use these organisational strategies are the Rebel Zapatista Autonomous Municipalities and the Autonomous Administration of North and East Syria, which have heavily been influenced by anarchism and other versions of libertarian and ecological socialism.

 Individuals may act in a deliberate way to avoid consumption habits that deplete natural resources.
 This consciousness promotes the boycotting of products or brands and seeking alternative, more sustainable options.